India South Africa Cricket News August 2007

 Also to be left out of the 15-member squad were the seasoned fast bowling triumvirate of Andrew Hall, Charl Langeveldt and Andre Nel.

 Instead, finding place were all-rounder Vernon Philander, who made an impressive debut against India in Ireland, Albie Morkel and John van der Wath.
+Gulam Bodi was the new face in the team following a productive outing in the domestic Pro-20 championship.

-South Africa squad: Graeme Smith (capt), Gulam Bodi, Loots Bosman, Mark Boucher, AB de Villiers, JP Duminy, Herschelle Gibbs, Justin Kemp, Albie Morkel, Morn Morkel, Makhaya Ntini, Vernon Philander, Shaun Pollock, Thandi Tshabalala, Johan van der Wath.
+South Africa squad: Graeme Smith (Captain), Gulam Bodi, Loots Bosman, Mark Boucher, AB de Villiers, JP Duminy, Herschelle Gibbs, Justin Kemp, Albie Morkel, Morn Morkel, Makhaya Ntini, Vernon Philander, Shaun Pollock, Thandi Tshabalala, Johan van der Wath.

 India vs South Africa ODI Series 2007 at Ireland